tasmota/docs/docs/Rules.md

 - Support IF, ELSEIF, ELSE
 - Support for `<comparison>` and `<logical expression>` as condition
 - Support for executing multiple commands
-- Support for nested IF statements
-- Available free RAM is the only limit for logical operators, parenthesis, and nested IF statements.
+- Available free RAM is the only limit for logical operators and parenthesis.

 #### Grammar
 `<if-statement>`